-Lindsey Pelas Heard That ‘Nice Chi-Chi’s’ And Ocean Sounds Reduce Stress And She’s Doing Her Part For Fans
+Lindsey Pelas Heard That ‘Nice Chi-Chis’ And Ocean Sounds Reduce Stress And She’s Doing Her Part For Fans

 2020 has been a challenging year for almost everyone, and model Lindsey Pelas sweetly demonstrated the willingness to provide a welcome service to her 8.7 million Instagram followers on Monday evening.

 Lindsey’s latest share was a quick video in which the buxom blonde flaunted her jiggling bust with the soothing sound of ocean waves in the background.
-She flirtatiously declared in the caption that those two things combined are successful in lowering stress levels by a huge percentage, and used a sexually suggestive number for the fictional statistic.
+She flirtatiously declared in the caption that those two things combined are successful in lowering stress levels by a huge percentage and used a sexually suggestive number for the fictional statistic.

 Regardless of whether the statement was scientifically accurate, over 29,000 of her fans appeared to have appreciated the calming effects of the update by hitting the “like” button in the first several hours after it was uploaded.